Artsmark Round Two!

 "Arts Council England celebrates your ongoing commitment to arts and cultural education, and the opportunities emerging across your whole setting.
 Your children and young people are offered equal opportunity to participate in a broad range of arts and cultural experiences, and you recognise the importance of development opportunities for your staff that have tangible results in these areas.
 You understand the value of working with arts and cultural organisations and other settings, and are developing partnerships to enhance your provision.
 Your children and young people have an opportunity to develop their knowledge, skills and understanding of arts and culture, and you are working to instil confidence and build on the foundations of your provision".

-At Leyland Methodist Schools we are proud to hold an Artsmark Silver Award.
-This award celebrates our school’s dedication to providing a rich, creative Art curriculum that is tailored to the needs of our learners.
+At Leyland Methodist Schools we have been proud to hold an Artsmark Silver Award and are now well on our way to applying for this prestigious award all over again.
+The award demonstrates our school’s commitment to providing a rich, creative Art curriculum that is tailored to the needs of our learners.
 Our curriculum fosters the spirit of exploration, promotes creative talent through the development of key skills, encourages our children to strive for excellence within all aspects of the arts and celebrates all levels of success.

 The National Curriculum Programme of Study provides the bedrock of our Art Curriculum at Leyland Methodist Schools and underpins all work that we do.
 It works on the premise that the key skills of drawing and painting are the foundations for all artwork and must be revisited, refreshed and developed regularly in order to achieve mastery.
 From these foundations, all other forms of artwork; sculpture, printing, batik, textiles, collage and digital art can then be explored from a strong creative starting point.